oballinger/High-Resolution-SPEI/README.md

 This is a sample workflow to generate a high-resolution version of the Standardized Precipitation-Evapotranspiration Index.
 A detailed walkthrough can be found here: https://h.ollieball.in/2019/12/calculating-high-resolution.html

+The files are numbered according to the order in which they are used.